• twitter-icon

 Wrapping up:

-• There is, without prejudice to the provisions of this Act, right to – try to resolve any issue by taking up parallel or alternative mechanism without any disruption or delay in the proceedings taking place at the same time regarding the same matter.
+• There is, without prejudice to the provisions of this Act, the right to – try to resolve any issue by taking up parallel or alternative mechanisms without any disruption or delay in the proceedings taking place at the same time regarding the same matter.

 • The importance of “without prejudice to the provisions of this section” is that the authority of the assessing officer to proceed u/s 143(2), even after the intimation u/s 143(1) (a), was perpetuated and wasn’t abducted.
 The process has not been shortened but preserved.